gbdev/gbcompo21/README.md

 ## Judging

-Judges will evaluate games using the following criteria:
+Judges will evaluate submissions using the following criteria:

-- **Overall**  -  What do you think of this entry as a whole? (sum of the other scores)
-- **Gameplay** - How entertaining are the gameplay mechanics?
+1. **Gameplay** - How entertaining are the gameplay mechanics?
 How fun is the game?
-- **Technical** - How innovative is it from a technical perspective?
+2. **Technical** - How innovative is it from a technical perspective?
 Does it push the hardware to the limit?
-- **Originality** - How refreshing is it from a non-technical perspective?
+3. **Originality** - How refreshing is it from a non-technical perspective?
 Does it have a unique design / mechanics?
-- **Graphics**  -  How impressive are the art, animation and visual effects? (if applicable)
+4. **Graphics**  -  How impressive are the art, animation and visual effects?
-- **Audio**  -  How good are the music and sound effects? (if applicable)
+5. **Audio**  -  How good are the music and sound effects?

+Criteria applicability:

+- Games are ranked according to all the listed criteria
+- demos on 2,3,4,5
+- Music entries on 5
+- Homebrew/tools entries on 2 and 1 (with gameplay being UX)

-The leaderboard is computed by averaging the "Overall" score.
+The leaderboards are computed by averaging the "Overall" score.

 ## FAQ